ionide/Fornax/README.md

 ### Post list

-Templates have `Post list` as one of the input parameters that can be used for navigation, creating tag clouds etc. The `Post` is a record of the following structure:
+Layouts have `Post list` as one of the input parameters that can be used for navigation, creating tag clouds etc. The `Post` is a record of the following structure:

 ```fsharp
 type Post = {